sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **executeSQL**

-Perform SQL Query by REST API, please install BPM Testing Asset Toolkit to support SQL Query.
+Perform an SQL Query by REST API, please install the BPM Testing Asset Toolkit to support SQL Query.

 - Parameters